-Included in staff restructuring costs is one special severance payments totalling £11,000 (2021: £nil).
+Included in staff restructuring costs are special severance payments totalling £14,000 (2022: £11,000).
+Individually, the payments were £14,000.

 (d) Staff numbers

 The average number of persons employed by the Academy Trust during the year, and the full-time equivalents, was as follows: